Here’s a little background on the history of the Mount Gahinga Lodge and the Batwa.

 BWINDI Lodge Activities

-Every location is solar thermal and in some parts solar PV and the coffee beans and even soap made and sold are Well beyond the fair trade rate.
-There is 138 – 600 women working that are HIV positive and they receive in total 1-2 tons of medicine each year for working.
+Furthermore, EVERY location is solar thermal.
+Similarly, some parts solar PV and the coffee beans and even soap made and sold are Well beyond the fair trade rate.
+There is 138 – 600 women working that are HIV positive.
+Also, they receive in total 1-2 tons of medicine each year for working.